QuantEcon/lecture-python-intro/lectures/networks.md

 But in fact page A might be less important than page B.

-To see why, suppose that the links to A are from pages that almost no traffic, while the links to B are from pages that receive very heavy traffic.
+To see why, suppose that the links to A are from pages that receive almost no traffic, while the links to B are from pages that receive very heavy traffic.

 In this case, page B probably receives more visitors, which in turn suggests